wocwang25/DebackX/README.md

 sh scripts/check-training-env.sh
 ```

-The config is already set to use `bf16`, which is suitable for A100.
+The main config is already set to use `bf16`, which is suitable for A100.

 ### 2. Prepare OCR Data